 The biggest downside to this unit is the design.
 It can be hard to keep an eye on the blade when the pole is fully extended.
 You cannot safely use it in a vertical position because of the torque.
 The blade takes up to five seconds to stop once you hit the safety button, and that can be dangerous.
 Be careful with this.

 3. Greenworks Brand 40 Volt Cordless Pole Saw

-This Greenworks cordless pole saw comes with the 40 volt, 2 amp battery and charger.
+This Greenworks cordless pole saw comes with the 40 volts, 2 amp battery, and charger.
 This G-MAX lithium-ion battery system works with many other Greenworks brand yard tools.

 This unit has an 8” bar and chain.
 You can use the tension system to tighten the chain as necessary.
 The unit has an automatic oiler.
 You can extend the shaft until it is at least 8 feet long.
 One of the benefits of GreenWorks is their readily available spare parts.
 For example, you can find replacement chains and other items easily, and the company doesn’t charge you a fortune for them.

 This unit has a basic electric start.
 It doesn’t have the brushless motor that the more expensive models have.
 However, it is low-noise and has minimal vibrations.

 The motor bracket is prone to failure, especially if you’re cutting lots of thick branches.
 While you can find spare parts online, they don’t have much in the way of warranty repairs or replacements.